SaayaChess/BankChurnProjectSC/README.md

 Requirements are specified in the requirements.txt file.
 Ensure all packages are installed before executing the code.

 ## Installation & Setup
-- Clone the Repository: Start by cloning the repository to your local machine.
+- Clone the Repository: start by cloning the repository to your local machine.
-- Virtual Environment: Open the project in any IDE, ex.: PyCharm.
-Create a virtual environment within PyCharm or using the command line to manage dependencies separately from your system environment.
+- Virtual Environment: open the project in any IDE, ex.: PyCharm.
+You can create a virtual environment within PyCharm or using the command line to manage dependencies separately from your system environment.
-- Install Dependencies: Install the necessary packages from requirements.
+- Install Dependencies: install the necessary packages from requirements.
-- Starting the API: Run the main application file app.py to start the API server.
+- Starting the API: run the main application file app.py to start the API server.

 ## Quick Start
 To quickly get the API running, ensure that your virtual environment is active and run the app.py file.